adriavalles/utilists/_posts/2019-05-05-winter-trip.md

 emoji: "❄️"
 subtitle: "Winter vacation packing checklist."
-description: "Travelling 15 days to the Alps?
+description: "Traveling 15 days to the Alps?
 Planning a trip to Stockholm?
 Here you have the list of all the things you cannot forget to pack in your suitcase when you are going to be some days in the a cold place."

 items:
     - name: Essential